jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

 3188 single mutants (83.85%) whose affinity is potentially sufficient to enable huACE2-mediated in vitro cellular infectivity (RaTG13 cutoff).
 Taken together, this suggests a quite large sequence space of RBD diversity that is consistent with huACE2 binding and entry.
+(Though, of course, our isolated RBD-only affinity measurements may have more complex constraints in the context of full-Spike trimer.)

-For expression, our range set by homologs may be improperly aligned to the SARS-CoV-2 range – not least, because all other RBD homologs were observed to have very slightly higher expression than SARS-CoV-2 (could be artefactual because the SARS-CoV-2 variants went through the mutagenesis protocol, though we eliminated the clear outliers that must bear unseen mutations outside the RBD sequence.
+For expression, our range set by homologs may be improperly aligned to the SARS-CoV-2 range – not least, because all other RBD homologs were observed to have very slightly higher expression than SARS-CoV-2, so direct interpretaiton of DFE versus homologs is a bit more complicated (could be artefactual because the SARS-CoV-2 variants went through the mutagenesis protocol, though we eliminated the clear outliers that likely bear unseen mutations outside the RBD sequence.
 SARS-CoV-2 is still posited to have lower expression than the other homologs, but this elimination of low-expression wildtype/synonymous variants may have further distanced it from the true “library-average” wildtype expression and thereby make more of the single mutants look deleterious?
 Tough